-Early communication will allow home and host authorities to consider options to restore the material sub-group's viability (including through application of measures in the G-SIB's recovery plan for entities in the material sub-group) and will allow the home authority to begin its own analysis and, if necessary, prepare for the potential resolution of the resolution group.
-Although it may not always be possible for the host authority to alert the home authority significantly far in advance of a PONV determination (e.g., in the case of a fast-burn failure such as a large fraud or trading loss), early communication between home and host authorities will help ensure that the home authority is prepared for any eventual determination by the host authority that the material sub-group has reached PONV and its implications for the rest of the resolution group.
+Early communication will allow home and host authorities to consider options to restore the material sub-group's viability and will allow the home authority to begin its own analysis and, if necessary, prepare for the potential resolution of the resolution group.
+Although it may not always be possible for the host authority to alert the home authority significantly far in advance of a PONV determination (e.g., in the case of a fast-burn failure such as a large fraud or trading loss), early communication between home and host authorities will help ensure that the home authority is prepared for any eventual determination by the host authority that the material subgroup has reached PONV and its implications for the rest of the resolution group.

-Guiding Principle 15: Options to restore material sub-group viability
+Guiding Principle 16: Options to restore material sub-group viability